- Required: Yes

 Effective October 1, 2018, a Direct Wine Shippers Permit is required for making on-site and off-site wine sales and shipments to consumers in Oklahoma.
 The cost for the initial permit is $300 with subsequent renewals costing $150 per year.

-- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then send a letter and business registration packet to the winery notifying them of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit.
+- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then notify the winery of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit.

-- Wineries should NOT complete the online business registration application.
+- Beginning July 15, 2019, a winery should complete the online business registration application.

 - Registration with the Oklahoma Secretary of State is NOT required.

 - Effective March 1, 2019, the Tax Commission does NOT require a bond in order to issue a Direct Wine Shipper (Tax) Permit.

 - Use tax and excise tax must be reported and paid to the Tax Commission annually.

 - Direct shippers must file an annual direct shipment report with the ABLE Commission.

 - The consumer is required to verify, by electronic means or otherwise, that they are at least 21 years of age.

 - Direct shippers shall ensure that all packages containing wine shipped directly to a consumer in Oklahoma are conspicuously labeled with the words “CONTAINS ALCOHOL: SIGNATURE OF PERSON AGE 21 OR OLDER REQUIRED FOR DELIVERY” or are conspicuously labeled with alternative wording preapproved by the ABLE Commission.